 Cancer of the urinary tract can affect the kidneys, ureters, bladder, urethra and prostate.
 The majority of urinary cancer cases present with lower urinary tract signs such as increased frequency of urination, unproductive straining and bloody urine.
-Tumours of the lower urinary tract are often poorly responsive to intravenous chemotherapy so other options have been developed.
+Read more about prostate cancer.

 Intra-arterial chemotherapy involves delivering the chemotherapy drug directly to the blood supply of the tumour.
 This results in an increased concentration of the chemotherapy directly within the cancer, which may result in an increased effectiveness of the drugs.